 A Personal Injury Lawyer’s Guide To Intentional Torts

 A tort happens when one party causes harm and damage to another party.
 It requires the law to determine liability and the damages caused by it.
-There are three types of torts:
+However, a tort is different from a mass tort.

 - Strict Liability Torts

 In this piece, we will discuss intentional torts.
 You must understand what an intentional tort is in case you ever find yourself in a situation like this you’ll know what to do.